Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 Group.
 This can be enabled by using the `coma` trainer - see the [training configurations](Training-Configuration-File.md) doc for more information on configuring COMA2.
-When using COMA2, agents which are deactivated or removed from the Scene during the episode will still "recieve" group rewards that are seen later.
+When using COMA2, agents which are deactivated or removed from the Scene during the episode will still "receive" group rewards that are seen later.

 **NOTE**: Groups differ from Teams (for competitive settings) in the following way - agents working together should be added to the same Group, while Agents playing against each other